zominy/bash-cybersecurity-course/Module 2: Navigating Like a Pro - Filesystems & Permissions/tutorial.md

 ```bash
 mkdir lab/module2/test
 ```
-The command will seach for a directory called `lab`, then a subdirectory within lab called `module2` and try create the `test` directory in there.
+The command will search for a directory called `lab`, then a subdirectory within lab called `module2` and try create the `test` directory in there.
 This will return an error message since these directories do not exist.
 However if we instead enter:
 ```bash
 mkdir -p lab/module2/test
 ```